July 20, 2021

 Managed WordPress hosting means that your website has higher uptime and faster page loads, so that you don't lose out on customers because your website is down or the site takes too long to load.
 If that's not important for your business, you might be able to get by without managed hosting.

-If you’ve decided that managed WordPress hosting is worth it for your business, the next step is to choose a company to provide it.
+If you've decided that you do need managed WordPress hosting for your business, the next step is to choose a company to provide it.
 Here are some of the things to look for during your search:

 As managed WordPress hosting experts, we know what we're talking about, whether you need advice on the difference between managed vs. regular hosting, how to manage security updates, or even formatting the time and date on your WordPress site.
-You can trust us with the entire gamut of WordPress questions, so the only one left is... why aren't we hosting your WordPress site yet?
-Click below and join us.
+You can trust us with the entire gamut of WordPress questions, so stop asking yourself, do you need managed WordPress hosting and focus on the only question left...